Blendify/blender-manual/blender_docs/manual/compositing/types/filter/glare.rst

    Fade
       Fade out factor for the streaks.
 Fog Glow
-   Looks similar to *Ghost* however, it is much smaller in size and gives more of an atmospheric haze or "glow" around the image.
+   Looks similar to *Ghost*.
+However, it is much smaller in size and gives more of an atmospheric haze or "glow" around the image.

    Size